SHEscher/research-project/README.md

 - [ ] Remove .gitignore in case the git option is not selected OR provide option to keep it for later init of a git repo
 - [ ] Option to add multiple authors
 - [ ] Option to add project keywords
-- [ ] Consider project install (as package) with older python/setuptools versions (pyproject.toml only not supported)
+- [ ] Consider project install (as package) with older python/setuptools versions (where pyproject.toml-only is not supported)
 - [ ] Optional: Add examples for other data types than MRI, including simulation studies
-- [ ] Optional: Add examples for other programming languages than Python
 - [ ] ...

 ## Credits